Today’s burning question…what is power yoga?!?

 Let those questions fly, bulldoggers 🙂

-It’s the kind of yoga that makes for the best full body workout.
+It’s the kind of yoga that makes for the best yoga workout – check out this YouTube video explaining all about power yoga.

 According to Yoga Journal:

-It’s a full body workout Power yoga is more fitness-based than your average yoga flow, and it builds internal heat, increases stamina, builds strength, and helps develop flexibility.
+A full body yoga workout is more fitness-based than your average yoga flow.
+It builds internal heat, increases stamina, builds strength, and helps develop flexibility.

 Because of this, power yoga lends itself to strength building (more on that later!), while the primary goal of vinyasa tends to be flexibility.
 Power yoga is more focused on the body, while vinyasa is more focused on the breath.